Royal Ascot Day 5 Tips

 5.00pm Wokingham Stakes

-The Wokingham Handicap is a 6f sprint and is often considered one of the week’s toughest punting puzzles to solve, with upwards of 20 runners regularly taking their chance in the race.
+The Wokingham Stakes is a 6f sprint handicap and is often considered one of the week’s toughest punting puzzles to solve, with upwards of 20 runners regularly taking their chance in the race.
 Five horses have won the Wokingham Handicap more than once, with the most recent of those dual winners being Rohaan, who followed up his 2021 win with victory in the race in 2022.

 5.35pm Golden Gates Stakes